Thunderbottom/website/content/blog/2018-08-03-installing-void-with-fde.md

 luks-<disk UUID here>	/dev/sdXN	/crypto_keyfile.bin	luks
 ```

 We need to notify `dracut` about the crypttab.
-Dracut is the tool used to generate initramfs images.[^dracut] This is also a good time to set `hostonly=yes` for dracut.
+Dracut is the tool used to generate initramfs images.{% sidenote(id="5") %}[dracut: man page](https://linux.die.net/man/8/dracut){% end %} This is also a good time to set `hostonly=yes` for dracut.
 This will ensure that dracut generates initramfs only for the current system (host) instead of generating a generic image.
 We will put the two things in separate files for better organization.

 ```sh
 $ mkdir -p /etc/dracut.conf.d/